Pyrrha-Foundation/pyrrha-coin/build-aux/mingw/readme.md

 To install this enter: "pacman -S mingw-w64-clang-x86_64_zeromq".

-You now have the package installed however you need to add the path to the lib and include folders to the make-nexa.sh script.
+You now have the package installed however you need to add the path to the lib and include folders to the make-pyrrha.sh script.

     Example: